chellabeatrixkiddo/ML_and_DL/sentiment_analysis/readme.md

 7. Negation handling - replace can’t with can not, etc. (subsumed in contraction handling)
 8. Remove numbers, special characters (keep only text)
 9. Remove very short words (single letter words)
-10. Simple spell correction (like multiple repetition of characters replaced by 2 repeats - loooooooovvvvee replaced to loovvee)
+10. Simple spell correction (like multiple repetition of characters replaced by 2 repeats - loooooooovvvvee replaced with loovvee)
-11. class imbalance problem - training set has only sentiments 0 and 4 but test set has sentiments 0, 2 and 4
+11. class imbalance problem - training set has only sentiments 0 and 4 (negative and positive) but test set has sentiments 0, 2 and 4 (negative, neutral and positive).
+So I have removed the isntances belonging to class neutral fromt he test set.

 Frequency based Word Embeddings are used as features: TFIDF with Unigram, Bigram and Trigram variants.